KLeviii/Library-Loan-System/library_spec_v2_ENG.md

 **User Interface Level:**
 1. Catch all exceptions at the TUI boundary
-2. main.ui.Display user-friendly error messages
+2. Display user-friendly error messages
 3. Offer recovery options:
    - "Press Enter to return to menu"
    - "Press R to retry"